Smash (Indonesian band)

 SM*SH or 7 Man as 7 Heroes, (/id/ or /ˈsmæʃ/), is a boy band from Indonesia, founded by Star signal on April 10, 2010.
 This boyband consists of Rafael, Rangga, Morgan, Bisma, Dicky, Reza, & Ilham.
 Together, they perform songs that are pop dance oriented.
-The name SM*SH stands for you heroes meaning that they want to young people by bringing positive spirits through their song.
-The letter "A" that is replaced by the star symbol was inspired by the name of their management, Star signal.
+The name SM*SH stands for you heroes, meaning that they want to inspire young people by bringing positive spirits through their song.
+The letter "A" that is replaced by the star symbol was inspired by the name of their management, Star Signal.
 Currently, SM*SH is also working under the "Ancora Music" label since the mid 2011.
-Their first studio album which was released worldwide is titled SM*SH (self titled).
+Their first studio album, which was released worldwide, is titled SM*SH (self titled).
 Their well known singles, include "I Heart You", "Senyum Semangat", and "Ada Cinta".
 SM*SH has changed the Indonesian music industry by popularizing the boyband culture in 2011.
-Now, the Indonesian music industry is dominated by various boybands and girlbands.
+Now, the Indonesian music industry is dominated by various boy bands and girl bands.
 Up until recently, SM*SH had received 8 awards and 2 nominations in 2011, including 2 awards from the Indonesia Kids Choice Awards 2011.